Mastering Value Propositions: A Formula for Success in Customer Engagement

 Here’s what that looked like in practice:

-– Set institutional content goals—for the first time—and aligned them with actual tools
+• Set clear content goals—and aligned them with usable tools

-– Launched toolkits for recruitment, storytelling, and event promotion—giving departments ready-made, on-brand assets
+• Launched toolkits for recruitment, storytelling, and event promotion

-– Saw a clear reduction in redundant communication requests
+• Saw a drop in redundant communication requests across departments

 What We Learned

-– Strategy must be built into your infrastructure—not just in your calendar
+• Strategy must be built into infrastructure—not just your editorial calendar

-– Tools must be easy, adaptable, and made with actual users in mind
+• Tools must be easy, adaptable, and made with users in mind

 Read the full porfolio report.